Hyderabad Airport Metro Express: Invitation to tender for construction contracts

+On 13 December 2023, the project was put on hold pending a realignment as directed by the Chief Minister of Telangana.
+The reason cited was that scope for development was limited due to GO-111 restrictions.

 Finances

 Hyderabad Metropolitan Development Authority (HMDA) and GMR Group contributed ₹625 crore each, or 10 per cent of the project's cost.

 Stations

+Depot

+On 10 August 2023, GMR Airport was asked to hand over 48 acres of land for taking up construction of depot.

 Benefits beyond airport connectivity

 Air passengers will be able to check-in and part with their baggage at Raidurg metro station itself and reach the Boarding gates directly at Rajiv Gandhi International Airport.
 Multi-location check-in facility at the metro station will be crucial public transport link for southern Hyderabad and suburban areas.
 The Hyderabad airport Express metro will provide a crucial link for the GMR Aerocity Hyderabad at Adibatla and proposed Hyderabad Pharma City.
 The travelling time from Mindspace junction to Hyderabad airport will be 26 minutes.
 There will be a provision of half-height platform screen doors (PSD) for improved passenger safety.
 There will be bolster-less bogies and Automated fare collection (AFC) gates at each station.
 In order to keep passengers informed about the flights, there will be a Flight information display system (FIDS) and information desk at all Hyderabad airport metro stations.
 The Hyderabad Airport Express Metro's airport station will be underneath the passenger terminal and will transport passengers to the gates through lifts, escalators and stairs.

 The Airport Metro connects several residential areas along its route like Rajendranagar, Budwel, Narsingi, Kismatpur, TS Police Academy, Shamshabad etc. This area houses around 5 Lakh people.
 Airport Metro project is planned as an opportunity to facilitate development of city outskirts for providing affordable housing for lower income groups and better accommodation for middle class at lower costs.
 The project is designed not only for Airport passengers but also for reverse commute of those who stay in extended parts of the city to reach their work places in city within about 20 minutes.
 Vacant Government land parcels would be identified near stations to provide good parking facilities.
 Multi-armed Skywalks with landings on all sides of junctions will be provided for easy access and to make Airport Metro a preferred commute option.
 Airport Metro is being dovetailed to facilitate and cater to this unprecedented growth of Hyderabad.